-I recently purchased the Marmot Minimalist Jacket for Men and after using it for about a month, I figured it was time to put a review up on the site regarding my experience with it.
+I recently purchased the Marmot Minimalist Jacket for Men.
+After using it for many months, I figured it was time to put a review up on the site regarding my experience with it.

 The Marmot Minimalist jacket caught my eye late last year.
 It was a little different from many other jackets in the same rain shell category in that it was made from Gore-tex.
 That is not to say that there aren’t many rain jackets made with Gore-tex, there are of course many of them.
 However, in the light rain shell jacket, $60 to $200 category, Gore-tex isn’t as prevalent there as in the higher priced hard shell jacket category.

 After looking into it, the signs were good.
 Decent user reviews were common and overall it seemed to be a hit on the market.
 Marmot, have scored some home runs in the rain shell jacket category over the last few years.
 From the Aegis to the Precip, they seem adept at creating a decent rain shell that is a hit with many folks.

 In brief summary, while the Minimalist is a rain shell jacket, I think it definitely sits at the higher end of that category.
 This is mainly due, from what I can see, to the tougher Gore-tex construction.

 While it is pricier than some other jackets in the same family, e.g. the Marmot Precip, it does still fall into the rain shell category, which I feel is the most suitable for hiking jackets.
 In saying that, the Minimalist is still affordable and very functional.
 While it may cost some extra bucks, it comes with a lot of very nice features that I would look for in a good rain jacket.